Description

 F2 and F0.5 scores of at least 90% are achieved in reports of a client's software's risk exposure and vulnerabilities, respectively.

 Since January 2025, this service-level agreement (SLA) indicator seeks to address management's pain (e.g., critical and overlooked issues) and developers' pain (e.g., waste of time and effort).
-The Accuracy SLA is breached when either the F2-score-measured accuracy reporting risk exposure (henceforth, "severity accuracy") or the F0.5-score-measured accuracy reporting vulnerabilities (henceforth, "quantity accuracy") is below 90%, given the criteria presented below.
+The Accuracy SLA is breached when both the F2-score-measured accuracy reporting risk exposure (henceforth, "severity accuracy") and the F0.5-score-measured accuracy reporting vulnerabilities (henceforth, "quantity accuracy") are below 90%, given the criteria presented below.

 Criteria